LifesLight/CMancala/README.md

 ## Mancala AI

-Highly optimized, negamax based algorithm with aspiration windows.<br>
+Highly optimized, negamax based algorithm with aspiration window.<br>
 Is restricted to 224 total stones on the board.<br>
-Highly memory efficient ( < 1mb ).<br>
-Functions for randomizing the board or assigning custom stones per cell are provided.<br>
-Modifications to game mode... can be made in main function.<br>
+For now modifications to game mode... need to be made in main.c.<br>
-Also has Avalanche mode.
+Also has Avalanche mode. (#define AVALANCHE in board.h)